LEAGUE SETUP:

 Teams may keep up to 6 keepers.
 They can be from any position, however, when submitting keepers, keep in mind the following rules:

-Assuming Team A does not have 2 picks in the first round, Team A would use Johnson as their 1st round pick and Smith would use their 2nd round pick (because there wasn't a first round slot available).
-Even though Smith was a 1st round pick, the keeper would be pushed to the 2nd round due to Team A not having an additional 1st round pick.
+For Example: Team A had 2 picks in the 3rd round of last year's draft (Johnson and Smith).
+Johnson was their own first rounder and Smith was an additional first rounder acquired via trade.
+Before this season's draft, Team A decides to keep both Johnson and Smith (both first rounders).
+Assuming Team A does not have 2 picks in the first round, Team A would use Johnson as their pick in the 3rd round and Smith would use as their 4th round pick (because there wasn't a 3rd round slot available).
+Even though Smith was a 3rd round pick, the keeper would be pushed to the 3rd round due to Team A not having an additional 2nd round pick.

 The deadline for submitting your list of keepers will be determined by the commissioner sometime during the preseason trading period once the draft date has been determined.